“A young talent with a bright future...”

-In recent years, Tsui’s Nomadic Trails for chamber orchestra has won the 2022 ASCAP Foundation Morton Gould Young Composer Award and the 2021 ProQuest Distinguished Dissertation Award from the University of Michigan.
-In 2018, her String Quartet No. 2 "Kazakh Steppe" won the “Audience Vote” Prize at the Intimacy of Creativity Festival in Hong Kong, where she was a Composer Fellow, the "I Creation Mivos Quartet Composition Prize” in New York City, the "Musicus Society Call For Scores" in Hong Kong, was selected out of 2,200 works for the "Kaleidoscope Chamber Orchestra Call for Scores" in Los Angeles, and was a finalist for the 2020 “ASCAP Morton Gould Young Composer Award.”
-The piece has had its premieres in Italy, Hong Kong, Kazakhstan, New York City, Los Angeles, Ann Arbor and Tel-Aviv.
-In celebration of the HKSAR’s 20th anniversary in 2017, she was the youngest and only female composer featured at the London “HK Music Series.”
+Meilina’s works have won numerous accolades.
+Her Nomadic Trails for chamber orchestra won both the 2021 ProQuest Distinguished Dissertation Award from the University of Michigan and the 2022 ASCAP Foundation Morton Gould Young Composer Award.
+Her String Quartet No. 2 "Kazakh Steppe," in which Tsui imitates the sounds of Kazakh ethnic instruments, has sparked a special interest among string players and listeners worldwide.
+In 2018, it has won the Audience-Vote Prize at the Intimacy of Creativity Festival in Hong Kong, where she was a Composer Fellow, and the I Creation Mivos Quartet Composition Prize in New York City; it also won the Musicus Society Call For Scores in Hong Kong, got selected out of 2,200 works for the Kaleidoscope Chamber Orchestra (Los Angeles) Call for Scores, and was a finalist for the 2020 ASCAP Morton Gould Young Composer Award.
+The piece has had its premieres in Italy, Hong Kong, Kazakhstan, New York City, Los Angeles, Ann Arbor, Tel-Aviv, Chautauqua, and Del Mar.
+In 2018, Tsui was the main featured composer at the “Beyond Boundaries, Beyond Time: Hong Kong-Kazakhstan,” held in Almaty, concert that marked the Secretary for HK Home Affairs Bureau’s first official visit to Kazakhstan.
+In celebration of the HKSAR’s 20th anniversary in 2017, she was the youngest and only female composer featured at the London “Hong Kong Music Series.”

-Tsui earned a B.A. in Music with First-Class Honors from the Chinese University of Hong Kong under the “Hong Kong Jockey Club Scholarship,” a M.Mus. in Composition with Distinction from King’s College London under the “Hong Kong Scholarship for Excellence Scheme,” awarded by the Chief Executive of the Hong Kong Government, and a D.M.A. in Composition with High Pass from the University of Michigan under the “Hong Kong Jockey Club Music and Dance Fund,” and the “Composers & Authors Society Hong Kong Scholarship.”
-At University of Michigan, Tsui studied with Professors Bright Sheng and Michael Daugherty, and was a Graduate Student Instructor of Composition, Music Theory, and Aural Skills.
+For her academic excellence and music achievements, Tsui has been awarded full scholarships since her high school years till the end of her Doctoral studies in Composition.
+She earned a B.A. in Music with First-Class Honors from the Chinese University of Hong Kong under the Hong Kong Jockey Club Scholarship, a M.Mus. in Composition with Distinction from King’s College London under the Hong Kong Scholarship for Excellence Scheme, awarded by the Chief Executive of the Hong Kong, and a D.M.A. in Composition with High Pass from the University of Michigan under the Hong Kong Jockey Club Music and Dance Fund, and the Composers & Authors Society Hong Kong Scholarship.
+At the University of Michigan, Tsui studied with Professors Bright Sheng and Michael Daugherty, and worked as a Graduate Student Instructor of Composition, Music Theory, and Aural Skills.